Biden proposes sweeping US Supreme Court reforms – DW – 07/29/2024

 Earlier this year, it significantly scaled back the power of federal agencies.
 In early July, the court ruled in favor of Republican presidential nominee Trump's immunity claims, under the pretext of being an ex-president.

-Trump is now using the top court's ruling to challenge his criminal conviction in a porn star hush money case, among other prosecutions.
+Trump is now using the top court's ruling to challenge his criminal conviction in New York hush money case, among other prosecutions.

 The court has also suffered a string of scandals among its conservative justices.
-One of its justices has admitted he took two luxury vacations in 2019 funded by a billionaire Republican political donor.
+One of its justices, Clarence Thomas, has admitted he took two luxury vacations in 2019 funded by a billionaire Republican political donor.

 rmt/rc (AFP, Reuters)